 Bond has held the coveted "first slot" once before.
 Indeed, he was the first model featured on the blog.
 He was also the first model that we shot in the Long Island City studio space that became our home for several years.
 He was brand new to modeling.
 At the end of the night, accepting our offer of a second session, he chose the modeling name Bond.

 Over the years we worked on locations from coast (New York) to coast (California) to coast (Florida).
 We shot on a working farm, along the Brooklyn waterfront and on cliffs overlooking the Pacific ocean.
-An earnest and eager model but always a very private person, he has not maintained a social media presence and worked with only a small handful of photographers across the country.
+An earnest and dedicated model but always a very private person, he has not maintained a social media presence and worked with only a small handful of photographers across the country.

 It was Bond's dedication to his fans that prompted his retirement.
 Anticipating that he would loose access to the university gym after graduation (as well as the requisite time to work out), in his final year of grad school he announced that the 007 Session would be his last.
 He wanted to go out on a high and we scheduled the session anticipating it would be his last.